amirrezaask/plumber/README.md

 - multiple strategies for handling failures ( at most once, at least once, exactly once (actually exactly once affect state))

 # Terminology
+## Checkpoint
+Checkpoints run under special circumstances and backup current state of system.
 ## State
 Backends for our stateful processor.
 ### Redis
 ### Map
 ### Bolt
 ## Stream
 Streams are the way we move data around.
 Streams are the input and output of our application.
+Streams are stateful and their state is just a part of System state.
 ### Nats
 ### Nats-Streaming
 ### Channel
 ## Lambda
-Lambdas are processing and actual program logic
+Lambdas are pure functions that get the state and an input and return some output.
 ## System
-System is where our lambdas are glued together as a single application with input and output.
+System is where our lambdas are glued together and state is being handled as a single application with input and output.
-## Runner
-Runners are used if you want cluster support, Runners are similar to systems but they can partition data.